 Although the month of May has been designated CHIP YOUR PET MONTH and August 15th each year is referred to as CHECK THE CHIP DAY, responsible and caring pet parents don’t wait for the calendar but get their pet chipped when adopted, register the chip, annually ask their vet to check the chip and update information any time they move or change their cell phone number.
 YOU, your pet’s advocate, so make sure you do all you can to keep him forever safe and by your side.

 Catch the video vlog here:

-For 20 years Denise Fleck’s Sunny-dog Ink motto has been “Helping people to help their pets,” and she has…personally having taught close to 20,000 pet lovers animal life-saving skills and millions more on “The Doctors,” CNN, “Kirstie Alley’s Big Life,” Animal Planet and other TV shows.
+For 25 years Denise Fleck’s Sunny-dog Ink motto has been “Helping people to help their pets,” and she has…personally having taught more than 30,000 pet lovers animal life-saving skills and millions more on “The Doctors,” CNN, “Kirstie Alley’s Big Life,” Animal Planet and other TV shows.
 Denise is a frequent conference speaker, developed a line of pet first aid kits, written a dozen books and now offers classes online.